yujiri8/yujiri.xyz/software/oses.md

 2. One I'd want to use myself.

-	I'm a software idealist - I don't want to use an operating system that isn't the best practical one.
+	I'm a software idealist - I don't want to use an operating system that isn't the best designed one.
 Where practicality and design quality conflict, I seek a balance, because I realize practicality is the point of it all, and I'm not an OS dev, but I want to support and encourage good architecture and also I think using it helps me grow wiser about software.

 Here are my notes on the ones I've tried or researched and why I won't or will use them.
 When I say things like "broken install process", I mean that when I tried it, I ran into things that were clearly releng mistakes, such as the installer telling me to run a command that doesn't exist.
 I consider egregious instances of this pretty much disqualifiers; I don't want to use a distribution that's had problems like that, even if they've fixed it since.